pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

     .. versionadded:: 2.2

     Brainpool curve specified in :rfc:`5639`.
-These curves are not commonly used but are available for interoperating with existing systems.
+These curves are discouraged for new systems.

 .. class:: BrainpoolP384R1

     .. versionadded:: 2.2

     Brainpool curve specified in :rfc:`5639`.
-These curves are not commonly used but are available for interoperating with existing systems.
+These curves are discouraged for new systems.

 .. class:: BrainpoolP512R1

     .. versionadded:: 2.2

     Brainpool curve specified in :rfc:`5639`.
-These curves are not commonly used but are available for interoperating with existing systems.
+These curves are discouraged for new systems.

 Key Interfaces